Consumer Credit Laws You Should Be Familiar With

 Depending on the type of information, outdated negative information must be removed from your credit report after seven to ten years.

-The FCRA also gives instructions for companies who report information to the credit bureaus and consumer reporting agencies.
+The FCRA also gives instructions for companies that report information to the credit bureaus and consumer reporting agencies.
 These companies aren't allowed to report inaccurate information, must let you know if negative information has been reported to the credit bureaus, must update inaccurate information that was previously given to the credit bureaus and cannot report any accounts that you've notified them are the result of identity theft.

 You have the right to know who has accessed your credit report.
 This information won't be sent to you automatically but will be included in a separate (inquiries) section of your credit report.